eficode-academy/groovy-katas/files/basic/README.md

 Print out the file contents.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert the output matches the file contents

 ## Creating and writing to files